oehrlis/oci-sec-ws/lab/ex04/4x13-Exercise.md

 Configure listener:

-- Change type of traffic to HTTP.
-Do not change other settings.
+- Change type of traffic type to HTTP.
+Do not change other settings.Port is automatically changed to 80 now.

 ![>> step_10](../../images/screenshot-loadbalancer-setup_10.jpg)